Capillary surfaces arising in singular perturbation problems: Introduction

 \subsection{Related works}

 In \cite{HPP} F. H\'elein, L. Hauswirth and F. Pacard have considered the following overdetermined problem

 where $\Om$ is a smooth domain and the boundary conditions are satisfied in the classical sense.
 A domain $\Om$ admitting a solution $u$ to \eqref{except} is called exceptional.
-Nonnegative smooth solutions of the limiting singular perturbation problem solve \eqref{except} with $M=\frac12$.
-The authors have constructed a number of examples of exceptional domains in \cite{HPP} and proposed to classify them.
+Note that every nonnegative smooth solution of the limiting singular perturbation problem solves \eqref{except} with $M=\frac12$.
+In \cite{HPP} the authors have constructed a number of examples of exceptional domains and proposed to classify them.
 In particular, they proved that if $\Omega\subset \R^2$ is conformal to half-plane such that $u$ is strictly monotone in one fixed direction then $\Omega$ is a half-space, \cite[Proposition 6.1]{HPP}.
 However the general problem remained open.